MugglePay/MugglePayForWooCommerce/readme-zh-CN.md

 #### Within your WordPress dashboard
 1. Visit ‘Plugins > Add New’
-2. Search for ‘MugglePay For WooCommerce’
+2. Search for ‘DFOXT MugglePay For WooCommerce’
-3. Activate MugglePay For WooCommerce from your Plugins page.
+3. Activate DFOXT MugglePay For WooCommerce from your Plugins page.

 #### From WordPress.org plugin repository
-1. Download MugglePay For WooCommerce from <https://wordpress.org/plugins/dfoxm-mugglepay-for-woocommerce>
+1. Download DFOXT MugglePay For WooCommerce from <https://wordpress.org/plugins/dfoxm-mugglepay-for-woocommerce>
 2. Upload to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…)
-3. Activate MugglePay For WooCommerce from your Plugins page.
+3. Activate DFOXT MugglePay For WooCommerce from your Plugins page.

 ### From this repository